Skip to content

 “I’m not advising you,” Sharon said, smiling as well.
 “I’m going to listen to you complain about how those meanies in the opposition are messing up your beautiful piece of legislation.”

-He found himself chuckling.
+He chuckled.
 “I was wondering how we were going to handle that potential bit of conflict.”

 “I suppose there might be a bit of overlap here and there,” Sharon said.
 “But we’ve always managed to keep the lines drawn before.
 And it’s not like I don’t already have a security clearance.”